 This more sophisticated and robust approach is based on exploring the market and competitors.
 The objective is to lower the risk of failure by using analytical techniques and theoretical frameworks.

-These skills draw on many decades of accepted business wisdom.
-They are often taught by business schools and also constitute a money-spinning arena for research companies and consultants.
+These skills draw on decades of accepted business wisdom.
+Business schools often teach them, and they also constitute a money-spinning arena for research companies and consultants.

 Yet analysis takes you only so far.
 As various high-profile commercial cock-ups have demonstrated – think New Coke in the 1980s – risk can be heightened rather than reduced if the fundamental premises are mistaken.
 Almost all corporate product launches are rooted in market research, and 80% crash and burn somehow.